Jester Center: Facilities

 With a capacity of 3,200 (3,300 with supplemental housing) students, it was the largest residence hall in North America at the time it was built.
 The building complex, which occupies a full city block, was the largest building in Austin, Texas when built and was the largest building project in University history.

 The complex includes two towers: a 14-level residence (Jester West) and a 10-level residence (Jester East).
-The first four floors in Jester West still have built-in furniture, while the remaining floors and all of Jester East have been completely renovated to offer movable furniture.
-All rooms boast XL-twin beds.
+During the early 2010s, Jester underwent renovations that included disposition of the previously built-in furniture.
 While some rooms have private or connecting baths, most students use community restroom facilities.
 Each tower also has study rooms, lounges, laundry rooms, and storage areas.
-From time to time, the study lounges have been converted into "supplemental housing" for students who are not allotted a standard residence hall room.
+From time to time, some study lounges have been converted into "supplemental housing", where 4+ students who were not allotted a standard residence hall room are roomed together.

 The residence hall also houses several offices for student services, tutoring, mentoring, academic advising, classrooms, and lecture halls.
-The center also contains an all-you-can-eat cafeteria called "J2 Dining" (signifying Jester 2nd floor), a Wendy's, an a la carte dining center known as "Jester City Limits" (an allusion to Austin City Limits), a convenience store named "Jester City Market", Jesta' Pizza, Jester Java, which serves Starbucks, a bubble tea shop named "Bliss," and the Jesta' Texas Gift Shop, selling UT apparel.
+The center also contains an all-you-can-eat cafeteria called "J2 Dining" (signifying Jester 2nd floor), a Wendy's (colloquially referred to as "Jendy's"), an a la carte dining center known as "Jester City Limits" (an allusion to Austin City Limits), a convenience store named "Jester City Market", Jesta' Pizza, Jester Java, which serves Starbucks, a bubble tea shop named "Bliss," and the Jesta' Texas Gift Shop, selling UT apparel.